PokemonGoF/PokemonGo-Bot/README.md

 - `location_cache` :
 - `distance_unit` :
 - `item_filter` :
-- `evolve_all` : Set to true to evolve pokemon if possible
+- `evolve_all` : Set to true to evolve pokemons if possible

 ### Evolve All Configuration
     By setting the `evolve_all` attribute in config.json, you can instruct the bot to automatically